Product Name: NeuroIGNITE

 In this case, this is NOT an advantage.

 Why is it so?
 Well, because it lacks high-quality and effective nootropics, it lacks vitamins B, and it also lacks a choline source.

-2. It contains two risky nootropics
+2. It contains three risky nootropics

 I can get over a lack of certain nootropics that I would personally like to see in a nootropic stack.

 But I cannot go over risky nootropics that either:

 When I started reviewing nootropics back in 2015, there was a huge lack of data.
 Luckily, this is different nowadays.